RadDadRobIdeas/Flight-DataSonification/README.md

 # Flight-DataSonification
-sonification of live flight data
+sonification of live and replayed flight data.